Consumer Insights

 The market is projected to grow at a CAGR of 6.70% between 2026 and 2035.

-The key players in the market include Adidas AG, Nike Inc., PUMA SE, ASICS Corporation, VF Corporation, Mizuno Corporation, Goldwin Inc., and others.
+The key players in the market include Adidas AG, Nike Inc., PUMA SE, ASICS Corp., VF Corp., Mizuno Corporation, Goldwin Inc., and Others.

 Online platforms demonstrate significant growth in the Japan activewear market and is set to expand at a CAGR of 9.6% through 2035.